Sharp Spectral Asymptotics for Operators with Irregular Coefficients. III. Schroedinger operator with a strong magnetic field: Calculations

-(4.31) With an error not exceeding $C\mu^{-1}h^{-1}+ Ch^{-2}\vartheta (\mu h)$ one can replace in the first term in (\ref{4-29}) the Riemann sum by the corresponding integral.
+\begin{claim} With an error not exceeding $C\mu^{-1}h^{-1}+ Ch^{-2}\vartheta (\mu h)$ one can replace in the first term in (\ref{18-5-24}) the Riemann sum by the corresponding integral. \end{claim}

 Really, without any loss of the generality one can assume that $|\partial_{x_j}V|\ge \epsilon_0$ with either $j=1$ or $j=2$ and the same is true for $w$.
-Then the first part of the first term in (\ref{4-29}) is equal to
+Then the first part of the first term in (\ref{18-5-24}) is equal to

 where $w'$ is $\mu h$-mollification of $w$.
 Note that $\bigl((\partial_{x_j} W_n )^{-1}- (\partial_{x_j}W' )^{-1}\bigr)$ does not exceed $C(\mu h)^{l-1}|\log \mu h|^{-\sigma}$ and therefore passing in the corresponding term from the Riemann sum to the corresponding integral brings an error not exceeding $Ch^{-2}\times \mu h \times (\mu h)^{l-1}|\log \mu h|^{-\sigma}$.
-On the other hand, the first term in (\ref{4-32}) is equal to
+On the other hand, the first term in (\ref{18-5-31}) is equal to

 with $\bigl(\partial_{x_j} (\partial_{x_j}w' )^{-1}\psi (x)\bigr)$ not exceeding $(\mu h)^{l-2}|\log \mu h|^{-\sigma}$ and passing from the Riemann sum to the corresponding integral brings an error not exceeding $Ch^{-2}\times (\mu h )^2\times (\mu h)^{l-2}|\log \mu h|^{-\sigma}$ for $(l,\sigma)\preceq (2,0)$; for $(l,\sigma)\succeq (2,0)$ we need to repeat this procedure one more time to recover the same estimate.